New Voice Recording of Boko Haram Captive Leah Sharibu Brings Hope

 “I also plead with the members of the public to help my mother, my father, my younger brother and relatives.
 Kindly help me out of my predicament.
 I am begging you to treat me with compassion, I am calling on the government, particularly the president, to pity me and get me out of this serious situation.
 Thank you.”

 In the recording, Leah pauses several times, suggesting she was reading from a written text.

 The Nigerian government is working to verify the authenticity of the recording, But Leah’s father, Nathan Sharibu, said the voice on the recording is his daughter’s.

 “It really is her voice.
-I thought she might have been killed since we were told by those released that Boko Haram kept her because she is a Christian.
+I thought she might have been killed since we were told by those released that an extremist group that is located primarily in Northern Nigeria kept her because she is a Christian.
 I can only imagine the way they would have treated her,” Nathan said.

 He said the recording had given the family hope: “I’m really encouraged that I heard the words of my favorite daughter.”

 The audio was accompanied by a picture of Leah, clad in a light brown hijab, sitting on a mat in an undisclosed location.